 PBI welcomes applications from all individuals at all levels of experience who have a special interest in book arts, bookbinding, conservation, papermaking or associated areas.
-Those with expertise and those with less experience coming together are a large part of what makes PBI such a rich and productive program.
+The mixture of experience levels amongst participants is a large part of why PBI is such a rich and productive program.

-Acceptance letters are sent out in early February 2014, so timely application is encouraged.
+The online application for PBI 2015 will be available on this webpage starting on January 1, 2015.
+Acceptance letters are sent out starting in early February 2015, so timely application is encouraged.
 The application period remains open through April 15 or until all spots are confirmed and filled.
-Once all spots are filled, applicants will be put on a waiting list.
+Once all spots are filled, remaining applicants will be put on a waiting list.
 Those placed on a waiting list will be notified about openings as soon as one becomes available.
 The waiting list will remain open until May 10.

-Tuition for the PBI 2014 program will be $1350.
+Tuition for the PBI 2015 program is $1350.
 This includes room and board for a shared room, workshop tuition, class supplies and materials.
 A small course fee maybe added to classes with exceptionally high materials costs.
 This cost is indicated with the course description.

 Single Room Reservations

 Single occupancy dormitory rooms can be reserved for an additional $200 fee.
 This request can be indicated in your online application.
 The fee is due upon arrival to PBI.
 While we will make an effort to accommodate all single room requests, if there are more requests than available rooms, single rooms will be assigned through a lottery system.

 Once accepted to PBI, a deposit for half the tuition is required within two weeks of acceptance in order to reserve your place.
 The remaining balance is due at registration upon arrival at Oxbow.

 A PBI Co-director will be happy to supply a letter of support to applicants seeking funding or time away from their employers.